Serene-Arc/bulk-downloader-for-reddit/docs/ARCHITECTURE.md

 When the project was rewritten for v2, the goal was to make the codebase easily extensible and much easier to read and modify.
 However, this document provides a step-by-step look through the process that the BDFR goes through, so that any prospective developers can more easily grasp the way the code works.

+## Design Ethos

+The BDFR is designed to be a stateless downloader.
+This means that the state of the program is forgotten between each run of the program.
+There are no central lists, databases, or indices, that the BDFR uses, only the actual files on disk.
+There are several advantages to this approach:

+  1. There is no chance of the database being corrupted or changed by something other than the BDFR, rendering the BDFR's "idea" of the archive wrong or incomplete.
+  2. Any information about the archive is contained by the archive itself i.e. for a list of all submission IDs in the archive, this can be extracted from the names of the files in said archive, assuming an appropriate naming scheme was used.
+  3. Archives can be merged, split, or editing without worrying about having to update a central database
+  4. There are no versioning issues between updates of the BDFR, where old version are stuck with a worse form of the database
+  5. An archive can be put on a USB, moved to another computer with possibly a very different BDFR version, and work completely fine

+Another major part of the ethos of the design is DOTADIW, Do One Thing And Do It Well.
+It's a major part of Unix philosophy and states that each tool should have a well-defined, limited purpose.
+To this end, the BDFR is, as the name implies, a *downloader*.
+That is the scope of the tool.
+Managing the files downloaded can be for better-suited programs, since the BDFR is not a file manager.
+Nor the BDFR concern itself with how any of the data downloaded is displayed, changed, parsed, or analysed.
+This makes the BDFR suitable for data science-related tasks, archiving, personal downloads, or analysis of various Reddit sources as the BDFR is completely agnostic on how the data is used.

 ## The Download Process

 The BDFR is organised around a central object, the RedditDownloader class.
 The Archiver object extends and inherits from this class.